mpous/FlappyBird_ElectricImp/README.md

 FlappyBird + Electric Imp
 =========

 I wanted to play with Flappy Bird in HTML5 physically with my hands.
-To make it, I cloned the Floppy Bird repository and I made some changes + electronics
+To make it, I cloned the Floppy Bird repository and I made some changes + electronics to allow me to play physically.

+Find all the information here https://makers.thethings.io/marcpous/posts/playing-flappy-bird-with-electric-imp-and-a-tilt-sensor

 Credits
 ---------
-This project is made with the Floppy Bird project.
+This project is made with the Floppy Bird project https://github.com/nebez/floppybird/

 Check out a live preview of it over here:
 http://nebez.github.io/floppybird/

+Thanks Electric Imp :-)

 Cool Stuff from the original repo